 Summer Safety Activity: Stop, Drop, and Roll!

-While children shake, rattle, and roll, they can stop, drop, and roll
+While children shake, rattle, and roll, they can stop, drop, and roll.

 - Grades: PreK–K

-SKILLS: Children develop gross motor and listening skills as they learn about fire-safety measures and precautions.
+Children develop gross motor and listening skills as they learn about fire-safety measures and precautions.

-- lively music
+- Lively music

-IN ADVANCE: Talk with children about ways to keep safe in the event of a fire.
+Talk with children about ways to keep safe in the event of a fire.
 Be sure to refrain from frightening children by describing scenarios that are too scary or dramatic.

-2 While children are having fun with this movement, let them know that it can also help them in an emergency.
+Step 2: While children are having fun with this movement, let them know that it can also help them in an emergency.
 Explain that the stop, drop, and roll motion can prevent children from getting burned if their clothes catch on fire.

-3 Continue the activity by inviting children to try moving like racing fire engines (with water shooting from large fire hoses) amid firefighters walking in large, heavy boots amid leaping flames.
+Step 3: Continue the activity by inviting children to try moving like racing fire engines (with water shooting from large fire hoses) amid firefighters walking in large, heavy boots amid leaping flames.
 Encourage children to demonstrate their movements for others in the group.
 Give children a chance to imitate the movements of their classmates.
 Later, add background music and encourage children to perform their movements once again.

 For younger children: Place big pictures on large sheets of cardboard of children stopping, dropping to the ground, and rolling.
 To reinforce the idea of stop, drop, and roll, hold up the pictures one by one, and ask children to imitate the movements.